Radar-Camera BEV Multi-Task Learning with Cross-Task Attention Bridge for Joint 3D Detection and Segmentation: Experiments

 \subsection{Main Results}

 Table~\ref{tab:comparison} positions our work against existing radar-camera methods.
 All prior R+C methods address detection or segmentation independently; ours is the first to jointly optimize both with explicit cross-task interaction.
-Our MTL+CTAB model achieves 55.6~NDS and 43.5~mIoU-7 simultaneously, reaching 51.0~mIoU-4 on the BEVCar-comparable 4-class subset.
-While camera-only multi-task methods (BEVerse: 49.5 NDS, HENet: 59.9 NDS) and LiDAR-camera methods (MaskBEV: 72.9 NDS) exist, none operate in the radar-camera setting.
+Our MTL+CTAB model achieves 55.6~NDS and 43.5~mIoU-7 simultaneously, reaching 51.0~mIoU-4 on our 4-class subset, with 44.4~mAP.
+While camera-only multi-task methods (BEVerse~\cite{beverse}, HENet~\cite{xia2024henet}) and LiDAR-camera methods (MaskBEV~\cite{maskbev}) exist, none operate in the radar-camera setting.
 Our work brings cross-task attention to radar-camera fusion at a fraction of the sensor cost.

 Table~\ref{tab:main_results} isolates the CTAB contribution.
-Compared to the MTL baseline without cross-task interaction, CTAB improves mIoU-7 by $+0.6$ points and mIoU-4 by $+0.6$ points at essentially neutral detection ($-0.1$ NDS, $0.0$ mAP), while orientation error improves noticeably (mAOE: $0.408 \to 0.400$).
-This indicates that bidirectional feature exchange benefits segmentation substantially without interfering with detection: segmentation gains object-level geometric cues from detection, and the detector retains its full accuracy with a small heading-regression improvement.
+Compared to the MTL baseline without cross-task interaction, CTAB improves mIoU-7 by $+0.6$ points and mIoU-4 by $+0.6$ points at essentially neutral detection ($-0.1$ NDS, $0.0$ mAP).
+This indicates that bidirectional feature exchange benefits segmentation substantially without interfering with detection: segmentation gains object-level geometric cues from detection, and the detector retains its full accuracy.
 Notably, CTAB achieves this with only 0.58M additional parameters---less than half the decoder (1.33M)---demonstrating that the cross-task signal is highly parameter-efficient.

 Per-class results (Table~\ref{tab:seg_perclass}) reveal that CTAB's gains are not uniform: they concentrate on the thin classes where the baseline is weakest---pedestrian crossing ($+1.8$), stop line ($+1.8$), and divider ($+0.7$)---whose small spatial footprint ($\sim$15--30~cm) and sparse radar returns benefit from the object-level cues injected by the detection branch.
-Dense classes (carpark, walkway, vehicle) move by at most $0.2$~pp, consistent with the baseline already capturing most of their structure, confirming that cross-task attention helps most where one task's signal is intrinsically weak.
+Drivable area also benefits ($+0.6$), while the remaining dense classes (carpark, walkway, vehicle) move by at most $0.2$~pp, consistent with the baseline already capturing most of their structure.
+This confirms that cross-task attention helps most where one task's signal is intrinsically weak.